Digital-Methods-HASS/au736835_knudsen/README.md

 ### project 1 - Monarchs of Denmark
 This project consists of an exercise in the use of R by analysis of the Danish monarchy with the help of 'tidyverse' and 'ggplot2'
 ### project 2 - Mapping the Peloponnesian War
 This project is a part of a larger historical assignment regarding the course of the Peloponnesian War.
-The code in the file 'peloponnesian_map.R' creates an interactive map of the four main phases of the Peloponnesian War
+The code in the file 'peloponnesian_map.R' creates an interactive map of the four main phases of the Peloponnesian War.
 If you should wish to use the data for yourself, please note that the data was put together in a short timeframe and may be liable to errors

 ### NB